project-trans/MtF-wiki/README-EN.md

 [![GitHub Watchers][badge-gh-watch]][repo]
 [![GitHub Stars][badge-gh-stars]][repo]

 This site was founded initially for mainland China's transgender people.
-However, if you would like to contribute information for transgender individuals in your region, feel free to do so.
+However, if you would like to contribute information for the transgender individuals in your region, please feel free to do so.

 ## Content